 These terms are pretty easy to understand, however, once we start talking just about words like “wellness” and “well-being” thing get confusing very quickly.
-The purpose of this blog is to help clarify the different terms and make it easier for people to understand were worksite wellness ends and the wacky world of wellness begins.
+The purpose of this blog is to help clarify the different terms and make it easier for people to understand where worksite wellness ends and the wacky world of “what is wellness” begins.

 As we discuss what is wellness and the related wellness program definition, we need to start with the basics.
 See the diagram below to help you understand where worksite wellness efforts begin and end.
 The diagram can also help you see how the words “wellness” and “well-being” have morphed into words that can mean just about anything.

 Frequently Asked Questions: